bluehabit/BlogPosts/master_post.md

 ## Functional Programming Array: `Map`, `Reduce`, `Filter` and more

+Remember these are all ARRAY methods, therefore you want an array to use these.
+The input could strictly be an array, or it could be an array that's part of an object etc.

+Please note, when using these array methods, they are callbacks so you must `return` something or the function will not work correctly.

 Relying on loops can become a problem because loops are synchronous.
 This means that they can only manipulate data that already exists.
 You run into problems when you have to deal with asynchronous data, like events that have not happened yet.

 Asynchronous programming is much easier than it sounds.
 You can build a lot of asynchronous programs by using the Map, Reduce and Filter methods.